franz053/matrixCuda/README.md

-Got a task to multiply matrices as fast as possible Took this as an opportunity to test out CUDA
+Got a task to multiply matrices as fast as possible.
+Took this as an opportunity to test out CUDA